thomasWeise/bookbuilderpy/README.md

 ```

 If you want the full tool chain, though, you also need  [pandoc](http://pandoc.org/), [TeX Live](http://tug.org/texlive/), and [calibre](http://calibre-ebook.com) and run all of it on a Linux system.
-So it might be easier to just use the [docker container](http://hub.docker.com/r/thomasweise/docker-bookbuilder/) that comes with everything pre-installed.
+So it might be easier to just use the [docker container](http://hub.docker.com/r/thomasweise/docker-bookbuilderpy/) that comes with everything pre-installed.
 You can then run it as:

 ```
-docker run -v "INPUT_DIR":/input/ \
+docker run -v "INPUT_DIR":/input/:ro \
            -v "OUTPUT_DIR":/output/ \
-           -t -i thomasweise/docker-bookbuilderpy BOOK_ROOT_MD_FILE
+           thomasweise/docker-bookbuilderpy BOOK_ROOT_MD_FILE
 ```

 Here, it is assumed that

 - `INPUT_DIR` is the directory where your book sources reside, let's say `/home/my/book/sources/`.
+(By adding `:ro`, we mount the input directory read-only, just in case.)
 - `BOOK_ROOT_MD_FILE` is the root file of your book, say `book.md` (in which case, the full path of `book.md` would be `/home/my/book/sources/book.md`).
 Notice that you can specify only a single file, but this file can reference other files in sub-directories of `INPUT_DIR` by using commands such as  `\rel.input` (see [below](#32-bookbuilderpy-specific-commands)).
 - `OUTPUT_DIR` is the output directory where the compiled files should be placed, e.g., `/home/my/book/compiled/`.
 This is where the resulting files will be placed.

+Notice that you can also automate your whole book building and publishing process using our [GitHub Pipeline](#4-github-pipeline) later discussed in [Section&nbsp;4](#4-github-pipeline).

 ## 3. Provided Functionality

+Our book building pipeline is based on [pandoc flavored markdown](http://pandoc.org/MANUAL.html#pandocs-markdown) and the filters [`pandoc-citeproc`](http://github.com/jgm/pandoc-citeproc), [`pandoc-crossref`](http://github.com/lierdakil/pandoc-crossref), [`latex-formulae-pandoc`](http://github.com/liamoc/latex-formulae), and [`pandoc-citeproc-preamble`](http://github.com/spwhitton/pandoc-citeproc-preamble).
+It supports the commands and syntax given there, some of which is summarized below in [Section&nbsp;3.1](#31-basic-commands-provided-by-pandoc-and-off-the-shelf-filters).
+However, we add several commands, such as a hierarchical file inclusion structure, a support for multi-language file resolution, a support for including program listings from git repositories, and so on.
+These extensions are discussed in [Section&nbsp;3.2](#32-bookbuilderpy-specific-commands).

 ## 3.1.
 Basic commands provided by `pandoc` and off-the-shelf filters